muhammedfalahh/Auto-clipper/README.md

 ## Usage

-### Processing YouTube Videos
+### Interactive Mode

-The easiest way to use Auto-Clipper is with the YouTube integration:
+The easiest way to use Auto-Clipper is in interactive mode:

 1. Activate the virtual environment:
    ```